sajid73/sajid73.github.io/_teaching/2019-december-teaching-1.md

 location: "Chittagong, Bangladesh"
 ---

-In total I teached 3 students.
+In total, I taught 3 students.
 All of them were HSC students.
 I teached them from 2019 to 2020.
 It was only one year experience before covid lockdown.

 Math
 ======